Iam-dhruv/WanderBoard/README.md

 - **Smart conflict resolution** — Drop two overlapping activities and the system auto-shifts things around (no manual rescheduling)
 - **Built-in travel time** — 15-minute buffer between activities so people actually have time to get places
 - **Golden hour aware** — Automatically warns if you're scheduling a sunset photo session at the wrong time
-- **Realistic hours** — Won't let you schedule activities from 2 AM to 5 AM (because nobody plans that)

 ### 3. Watch Out for Weather
 - **Rain forecasts** — Automatically flags outdoor activities if there's more than a 20% chance of rain